SyedAbbasHasanZaidi/Matrix-Calculator/README.md

 Any changes to the specification will be listed here with the date of change.

+- `2022/10/03`: Fix 2D initialiser list constructor where it used `reserve` instead of `resize.
 - `2022/10/03`: Fix online testing environment.
 - `2022/10/01`: Link online testing environment.
 - `2022/10/01`: Fix `eraseRow` and `eraseCol` subcases.